NardJ/HTMLSerialMonitor/README.md

 - Burn the sketch to your Arduino.

 - Go to the folder where you placed the HTMLSerialMonitor program.
 - Run HTMLSerialMonitor.
-If you don't have java installed, HTMLSerialMonitor will ask you to install Java.
+(If you forgot to install java, HTMLSerialMonitor will ask you to install Java.)
 - Now open your browser and surf to http://127.0.0.1:8080 (note the port-number)
 - Select the correct COM port and baudrate (9600).
 - Press Connect.